huangyangyu/SeqFace/README.md

 ### Model-and-Result

-  We released our ResNet-27 model, you can download it by the link below.
+  We released our ResNet-27 model, which can be download by the link below.
 The model was trained in caffe, please refer to our paper for the detailed training process.

   **`Caffe: ResNet-27`** [@BaiduDrive](https://pan.baidu.com/s/1B5HCTfcYs7s-QeVeAzbNVw), [@GoogleDrive](https://drive.google.com/file/d/1Iqhn_SLpo_2QbIPxw8ht3tGo-2K5dExC/view)